ionnich/SuperMind/1-Projects/Rust Excel Engine.md

 1. Read user input using calamarine?
 2. Logical table analysis?
 	1. Figure out which parts of the worksheet are logical?
+	2. Translate each cell into a "Node" with a parsable string value?
-3. Parse excel into rust using pest?
+3. Parse excel into rust using pest

 ### Unknowns
 - Pest's place in the project